 In a study of more than 4,000 adults, scientists revealed that a diet rich in foods that are linked with lower blood pressure — such as fruits and vegetables — did not offset the blood pressure-increasing effects of consuming too much salt.

-Co-lead study author Dr. Jeremiah Stamler — who works in the Feinberg School of Medicine at Northwestern University in Chicago, IL — and colleagues recently reported their results in the journal Hypertension.
+Co-lead study author Dr. Jeremiah Stamler — who works in the Feinberg School of Medicine at Northwestern University in Chicago, IL — and colleagues recently reported their

 High blood pressure, or hypertension, occurs when the force of blood that pushes against the artery walls becomes too high.
 This can cause damage to the heart and blood vessels and raise the risk of stroke and heart disease.

 According to the Centers for Disease Control and Prevention (CDC), around

 However, revised guidelines from the American Heart Association (AHA) and the American College of Cardiology — which were published in November last year — now mean that almost half of U.S. adults can now be classed as hypertensive.

 Under these new guidelines, a person is categorized as having high blood pressure if their systolic blood pressure (or the top number that measures the blood pressure when the heart beats) is 130 millimeters of mercury (mmHg) or higher and their diastolic blood pressure (or the bottom number that measures blood pressure between heart beats) is 80 mmHg or higher.

 Eating too much salt is considered a key

 But despite this recommendation, most adults in the U.S. consume